Movies & Film in Indianapolis

-As part of the annual Indiana Black Expo Summer Celebration, the Black Film Festival brings filmmakers and movie fans to the Toby Theatre at Newfields to watch topical films and engage in discussion on the sometimes-controversial themes presented on screen.
+As part of the annual Indiana Black Expo Summer Celebration, the Black Film Festival brings filmmakers and movie fans to the Tobias Theater at Newfields to watch topical films and engage in discussion on the sometimes-controversial themes presented on screen.

 When the "Best Four Days in Gaming" come to Indy in August they bring along a unique film festival that focuses on genres that appeal to gaming attendees.
 These include fantasy, sci-fi, horror, animation, anime, martial arts, gaming, related parodies, and documentaries.

 Go big with a six-story screen and 12,000 watts of digital surround sound.
 For a completely immersive cinematic experience, it is impossible to top IMAX.
 The theatre shows both 2D and 3D IMAX films, as well as contemporary Hollywood movies.
 Local craft beer is served after 5 pm, and you can also enjoy other locally sourced concessions including popcorn, candy, and coffees/teas.